 We like that Rachael Ray Nutrish Natural Dry Dog Food is made with real, farm-raised chicken as the first ingredient.
 It is designed to be a complete and balanced meal for your pooch.
 It contains a slew of veggies and a variety of added vitamins and minerals.
-It is also rich with fiber, thanks to the brown rice and beet pulp included.
+It is also rich in fiber, thanks to the brown rice and beet pulp included.
 This prebiotic mixture can help your dog’s stomach if they happen to have stomach problems.
-The poultry fat is a natural source of omega fatty acids, helping with your dog’s skin and coat.
+Poultry fat is a natural source of omega fatty acids, helping with your dog’s skin and coat.

 This food is also much cheaper than most options.
 It has a moderate amount of protein and fat.
 Protein is at 26%, while fat is at 14%.
 This isn’t as high as other options.
 However, it isn’t the lowest on the market, either.

 One factor we didn’t like about this food was the inclusion of dried peas as the third ingredient.
-Pea may be associated with certain heart diseases in dogs, according to the F.D.A.
+Peas may be associated with certain heart diseases in dogs, according to the FDA.
 Furthermore, they contain a lot of protein in them, which can throw off the protein percentage of the food.
 While this food is moderately high in protein, not all of this protein is from animal sources.
 Overall, this is the best dog food for Cavalier King Charles for the money.

 3. Taste of the Wild High Prairie Puppy Formula – Best for Puppies

 Puppies require a special kind of nutrition to develop properly.
-Because of this, you must feed your Cavalier King Charles Spaniel an appropriate puppy food.
+Because of this, you must feed your Cavalier King Charles Spaniel appropriate puppy food.
 Out of all those on the market, we recommend the Taste of the Wild High Prairie Puppy Formula.
 This puppy food contains real buffalo as the first ingredient and a variety of other types of meat.
 It is grain-free and contains all the vitamins your growing puppy needs to thrive.
 It also contains a decent amount of omega fatty acids, which can help keep your dog’s coat and skin healthy.

 All ingredients are sourced from sustainable farms, and this food contains no grain, corn, wheat, filler, artificial flavors, colors, or preservatives.
 A probiotic blend helps support your dog’s digestive health.
 It is also made in American factories that follow strict food safety protocols.